ibm-cloud-docs/CDN/troubleshooting.md

 ## I can't connect through a `curl` command or browser using the Hostname with HTTPS.

-Currently HTTPS is supported only through a Wildcard certificate.
-As a result of this limitation, the connection must be made using CNAME; trying to connect using the Hostname will result in failure.
+If your CDN was created using HTTPS with a Wildcard certificate, the connection must be made using the CNAME; for example, `https://www.exampleCname.cdnedge.bluemix.net`.
+This includes **all** CDNs created with HTTPS prior to 18 June 2018.
+Trying to connect using the Hostname will result in an error.